 Robert is a handmade doll gifted to local artist Gene Otto in 1906 by a household servant who practised black magic and voodoo.
 Whenever Gene did anything bad, which apparently was quite often, and would get caught he would blame it on Robert.
 It is said that Robert will move by himself or will cause ill will if you aren’t polite during your visit with him.
 So, don’t forget to ask permission from Robert before taking his photo and remember to thank him for the pleasure afterwards or face the consequences [insert evil laugh here].

 As the night ended, we drove our tired bodies back to Hawks Cay Resort and collapsed into bed exhausted.

-Have you visited any of these sites?
+Did you visit any of these sites on your vacation?
 What did you think of them?

 Travel assistance provided by The Florida Keys and Key West.
 All opinions are entirely my own.

 These adventures and travel guides nearby may interest you:

 – Casual Dining at Porky’s Bayside BBQ in Marathon Florida

 – 11 Things to do in Miami Florida